Debt Consolidation

 Debt consolidation means taking a new loan and using it to pay off multiple smaller debts.
 Debt consolidation for veterans could make the debt more affordable.
 It may help stop a cycle of expensive borrowing.

 The idea is to choose a debt consolidation loan with better terms than the accounts you’ll pay off.
-“Better” terms can be lower interest rates, smaller payments, or more time to repay.
+“Better” terms could be lower interest rates, smaller payments, or more time to repay.

 Debt consolidation doesn’t reduce what you owe.
 But it can reduce the number of bills you have to pay and could make your balances easier to pay off.
 For instance, suppose that you have three credit cards: